Adocrafter-student/SELF/README.md

 Commercial use and academic reuse (e.g., thesis presentations) require written permission from the author.
 **Commercial licensing is available upon request.**

-Note: `libpf` is included as a submodule and is licensed separately under its original open-source license.
+Note: `libpf` and 'libyaml' is included as a submodule and is licensed separately under its original open-source license.